eclipse-sumo/sumo/docs/web/docs/Developer/How_To/Lane-Changing_Model.md

 ## Loading into simulation

+### Updating the XSD schema files so they permit the new model name

+All permited moddels must be defined in [routeTypes.xsd]({{SUMO}}/data/xsd/routeTypes.xsd) in the list of permitted values for the `laneChangeModel` attribute.

 ### Registering the model name as possible value

 We now add the XML-elements which allow us to define and parse the